NuGet/Home/proposed/2022/Package-Source-Mapping-VS-Options.md

 If the user removes a source from the package sources page, any mappings to that source will not be deleted in the config.
 The user will get a message that they are removing a source that still has mappings to it.
 If a user adds a source that has already has mappings to it in the config, they will get a message that this source has pre-existing mappings in the config that will be applied once the source is added.

-If the user adds `*` as the package ID, then the selected sources will be pinned on the package sources page.
-This is because if the user adds `*` as the package ID, it will be written to the solution level config with `pattern=*` for the selected source(s).
+If the user adds `*` as the package pattern, then the selected sources will be pinned on the package sources page.
+This is because if the user adds `*` as the package pattern, it will be written to the solution level config with `pattern=*` for the selected source(s).
 See `Example 2` below.

 #### Package Sources Page

 When the user opens the package sources page, it will automatically display a pin icon with all previously pinned default sources.

 When the user pins a package source(s), the NuGet config will be updated.
-Unless otherwise specified in the package source mappings page, all package IDs will be pinned to this source because the `pattern=*` in the config.
+Unless otherwise specified in the package source mappings page, all package patterns will be pinned to this source because the `pattern=*` in the config.

 **Example 2**